New study: Exercises for Memory Care (Seniors 2023 Update)

 “Science has shown that aging decreases mental efficiency, and memory decline is the No. 1 cognitive complaint of older adults,” said Sandra Chapman, the Center for BrainHealth’s founder and chief director and lead author of the report.
 “This research shows the tremendous benefit of aerobic exercise on a person’s memory and demonstrates that aerobic exercise can reduce both the biological and cognitive consequences of aging.”

-The Best Exercises May Shock You!
+The Best Senior Exercises May Shock You!

 The study examined two different groups of seniors between the ages of 57 and 75 for 12 weeks.
 They were divided by those who were sedentary and those who did aerobic exercise three times per week for one hour.
 Unsurprisingly, those in the exercise group had better brain flow and improved memory.
 In addition, they showed better blood flow in the part of the brain that is affected by Alzheimer’s disease, meaning that exercise can reduce your risk of the illness.